Overview

 Cape Verde has the third-largest population of nesting loggerhead turtles in the world, with most nesting on Sal and Boavista.

-If you would like to enjoy a turtle-watching experience, we would recommend Costa Rica or Sao Tome and Principe .
-With large numbers of turtles coming ashore at multiple sites across both destinations, the experiences here are much more enjoyable, and less crowded.
-This makes for a better holiday experience, and a better environment for the turtles too.
+If turtle experiences are your main focus, you could also consider Costa Rica or Sao Tome and Principe .
+With large numbers of turtles coming ashore at multiple sites across both destinations, the experiences here are fantastic, and less crowded.

 If you have any questions that you would like to ask about turtle-watching experiences, do get in touch.